straut12/sj4u-gh/_pages/ref/coding/html.md

 ---
 layout: page
 permalink: /ref/coding/html/
-title: html CSS JS
+title: html css js
-description: Intro to html and CSS and JavaScript
+description: Intro to html and css and JavaScript
 nav: false
 toc: true
 ---
+# Intro
 Web pages are useful for sharing information/data because they can be viewed with a web browser.
 Generally everyone knows how to use a web browser and every PC system comes with a web browser pre-installed.
 If you want to share the information on a website you can easily get it hosted by github pages for free.

-[html](https://www.w3schools.com/html/html_intro.asp) (HyperText Markup Language) is the language web browsers use to output a web page.
+* [html](https://www.w3schools.com/html/html_intro.asp) (HyperText Markup Language) is the language web browsers use to output a web page.
 You can use a simple notepad editor to type html formatted text into a txt document and then open it directly with a web browser. [geekforgeeks](https://ide.geeksforgeeks.org/tryit.php) also have a handy app.
 When viewing a web page using a browser, right click, select 'view page source', and you'll see the html for that page.
 Tags or angle brackets, often in pairs (opening/closing) are used to write the html elements (<body></body>).
 Some common tools used to make web pages more powerful is cascading style sheets (css), JavaScript, and PHP.
-* [CSS](https://en.wikipedia.org/wiki/CSS) is a styling tool.
+* [css](https://en.wikipedia.org/wiki/CSS) is a styling tool.
 It gives the ability to put all of your formatting elements, colors, fonts, tables, menus, etc in one location.
 This helps with organization and allows you to make global changes easily.
-* [Javascript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) is a scripting language and can provide a user-interaction element with higher level functions.
+* [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) is a scripting language and can provide a user-interaction element with higher level functions.
 Typically used on client side.
 * [PHP](https://www.php.net/manual/en/intro-whatis.php) is also a scripting language that supports databases and runs on the server side.

+> [codepen.io](https://codepen.io/) is a great way to test html, css, js code.
+You get see your code for all three in separate window panes and there are live updates as you type.

 How do you start building html pages?
 1. Use an on-line web site builder where you enter text and images and the builder creates the html pages and likely hosts them.
 This is the most common option if you're not wanting to use it in an off-line, local mode and do not care 'how it works'.
 Note since this will be on-line you'll need to pay for a domain name, hosting your html files, and you may have to pay for the web site builder, too.